-Ayurvedic Seasonal Cleanse – How Can I Detox My Body From Ayurveda?
+Ayurvedic Seasonal Cleanse – How Can I Detox My Body With Ayurveda?

 While you can help cleanse your body naturally with foods every day, spring is a special time for an ayurvedic seasonal cleanse.
 In American culture we think of spring cleaning for our homes, and probably eating lighter to lose some winter pounds, but we can also learn from other traditions that incorporate a spring cleanse.
 For example, in Traditional Chinese Medicine (TCM), which suggests certain foods for each season, spring is associated with the liver, so it is a great time for a liver-focused cleanse.
 Here in America we can incorporate different healing traditions to make a “melting pot” cleanse.

 This Chinese herb can disperse Qi and clear heat from the liver, as well as help someone go with the flow of life.
 Like many herbs for spring cleansing in the Chinese tradition, this is a liver-specific herb.
 Planetary Herbals makes Bupleurum Liver Cleanse, which is an ideal formula for spring that combines Eastern formulation principles with some Western herbs.

 Triphala is actually a combination of three berries, but the formula has been so effective that it is one of the best-known remedies from the Ayurvedic tradition.
 It is primarily a bowel cleanser, but helps to cleanse the liver and blood as well.
 The great thing about Triphala is that it is not like many other stimulant laxatives.
 It is gentle and not addictive to the bowels.
 This can be an issue with herbs like senna if they used for extended periods of time.
 Triphala tonifies the GI tract as it stimulates it, which means it will help digestion and elimination stay strong in the long term, not just during the course of a cleanse.